SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ### Testing in the Judge System
 Test your solution here:
 [https://judge.softuni.org/Contests/Practice/Index/1046#2](https://judge.softuni.org/Contests/Practice/Index/1046#2).
-Now try and **think of a cleverer way** we can write this program, to avoid repeating the same command so many times.
+Now try and **think of a more clever way** we can write this program, to avoid repeating the same command so many times.
 Look up information for "[for loop Python](https://www.google.bg/search?q=for+loop+python)" on the Internet.

 ### Problem: Triangle of 55 stars
 Write a **Python console program** that prints a **triangle of 55 stars** on 10 lines: